 \section{Related work}

-\paragraph{Implicit Reasoning in LLMs.} Prior research has explored implicit reasoning in language models \citep{allenzhu2023physics3.1, allenshu2023physics3.2, soheeyang2024multihopreasoning, wang2024grokked, zhong2023mquake}.
+\paragraph{Implicit Reasoning in LLMs.} Prior research has explored implicit reasoning in language models \citep{allenshu2023physics3.2, allenzhu2023physics3.1, wang2024grokked, soheeyang2024multihopreasoning, zhong2023mquake}.
 Implicit reasoning is often assessed through tasks that require models to apply knowledge learned during training to new test instances.
-One common form is \textit{composition}, where models must chain multiple facts to answer a question \citep{wang2024grokked, zhong2023mquake, soheeyang2024multihopreasoning}.
-Other forms of implicit reasoning explored include \textit{comparison} and \textit{inverse search} \citep{allenzhu2023physics3.1, allenshu2023physics3.2}.
-Comparison involves models making judgments about unseen or altered data, such as comparing attributes of entities observed during training.
-Inverse search tests the ability to retrieve information in the reverse order of the training task.
-For instance, identifying an entity based on its attributes when the model was trained for the reverse task.
+One common form is \textit{composition}, where models must chain multiple facts to answer a question \citep{wang2024grokked, soheeyang2024multihopreasoning, zhong2023mquake}.
+Other forms of implicit reasoning explored include \textit{comparison} and \textit{inverse search} \citep{allenshu2023physics3.2, wang2024grokked}.
+Comparison involves models evaluating two or more entities to make judgments, such as determining whether the attribute value of one entity is greater or smaller than that of another.
+Inverse search tests a model's ability to generate predictions in the reverse order of the training task.
+For example, this could involve applying the model to identify an entity based on its attributes when it was originally trained to predict the attributes of entities.
 More information on related work is provided in Appendix~\ref{apd:extended_related_work}.
 No prior research has conducted controlled experiments in time series forecasting to evaluate implicit reasoning on OOD data.
 Our study addresses this gap by introducing a novel framework that aligns LLM research with time series models, offering insights into optimal architectures for future TSFM development.